-Editor's message: There are restrictions on the employment of workers from outside the European Economic Area and employers that wish to recruit a foreign national who is subject to immigration control to work in the UK, must comply with the points-based immigration system.
+Editor's message: Employers sometimes want to recruit workers from outside the UK to fill a skills gap.
+However, there are restrictions on the employment of workers from outside the European Economic Area.
+If your organisation wishes to recruit a foreign national who is subject to immigration control to work in the UK, you must comply with the points-based immigration system.

-Employers that want to employ foreign nationals as skilled workers under tier 2 of the points-based system must have a sponsor licence from the Home Office.
+If you want to employ foreign nationals as skilled workers under tier 2 of the points-based system, you must have a sponsor licence from the Home Office.
 An employer that fails to comply with its sponsor duties risks having its licence revoked.

 Clio Springer, senior employment law editor

 Enhanced to introduce a new section on Brexit and the NHS, referring to guidance on dealing with the implications of Brexit for EU workers in the NHS.